You: First off, why are you called "Kinder"? I vaguely remember from my German class at high school that it means "children" in German.

 Why do you assess charitable organizations?

 We assess non-profit organisations because we know that there is a need for it.
-Inspired by the school of effective altruism, we realise that the efficacy of organisations should be measured in order to maximise their impact.
+Inspired by the school of effective altruism, we realise that the performance of organisations should be measured in order to maximise their impact.

 And how do you actually assess them?